About Guides What I Use

 Things I've learned from making videos with Remotion every week.

-- 5Build one reusable template.
-This is the real productivity unlock.
+• 5Build one reusable template.
+This is where you save the most time long-term.
 Spend time getting one video looking exactly how you want it: your colours, your fonts, your caption style, your intro and outro.
 Then tell Claude: "Save this as a template so we can reuse the same style for future videos."
 Once Claude knows your brand, every video after that takes a fraction of the time.

-- 6Publish straight to social media.
-If you use Blotato for scheduling, you can install the Blotato MCP server and post directly from Claude Code.
+• 6Publish straight to social media.
+If you use Blotato for scheduling, you can install the Blotato MCP server (a plugin that connects Claude Code to Blotato) and post directly from Claude Code.
 Just say "schedule this video to Instagram in 30 minutes."
 Claude uploads the video, writes the caption, and schedules it.
 You never leave VS Code.

 Formats, Sizes, and Exporting